phenomnomnominal/betterer/goldens/api/betterer.api.md

 // @public
 export type BettererConfig = BettererConfigBase & BettererConfigStart & BettererConfigWatch;

-// Warning: (ae-internal-missing-underscore) The name "BettererConfigBase" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export type BettererConfigBase = {
     cache: boolean;